-FDCA's quarterly Family Day Care Sector Profile reports show that over the past 4 years, since the commencement of the Child Care Package there has been a 25.2% decrease in the number of approved services and a 33.0% decrease in the number of educators.
+FDCA's internal member data and the Department of Education's quarterly child care usage reports 13 show that over the past 4 years, since the commencement of the Child Care Package there has been a 26.2% decrease in the number of approved services and a 38.1% decrease in the number of educators.
 What is exceptionally alarming is that the actual numbers of educators in the family day care sector is, as of mid-2018, dipping below what should have been the "natural" projected growth line of educator numbers in the sector, according to internal modelling undertaken by FDCA, depicted in Figure 1.
 The drop in educator numbers below the natural growth line can be seen where the two separate lines intersect in 2018.